-Winter is not a big time for festivals or special events in Florence, however there are cultural events such as theater and concerts that take place indoors.
-Winter is a good time to take a cooking class such as Learn to Cook a Florentine Meal or Become a Tuscan Chef for a Day, both held right in Florence.
-January and February are also great months to visit Florence's top museums as they won't be so crowded, however it is still a good idea to book your Florence musuem tickets in advance, if for no other reason than to avoid standing in line outside on a cold day.
+Winter is not an especially busy period for festivals and events in Florence, Italy.
+However, there are cultural events such as theater and concerts that take place indoors.
+January and February are also great months to visit Florence's top museums as they won't be so crowded.
+It's a good idea to book museum tickets in advance, if for no other reason than to avoid standing in line outside on a cold day.

-Here are festivals, holidays, and events that happen each January in Florence:
+Here are some of the top festivals, holidays, and events that happen each January and February in Florence.

 Depending on the date of Easter, the pre-lenten festival of Carnevale may fall in February.
 While Carnevale is not as big in Florence as it is in Venice or nearby Viareggio, Florence puts on a fun parade for the occasion.
-The colorful procession starts at Piazza Ognissanti and ends in Piazza della Signoria, where there is a costume contest and a concert of madrigals.
+The colorful procession starts at Piazza Ognissanti and ends in Piazza della Signoria where there is a costume contest and a concert of madrigals.
 Learn more about the upcoming dates for Carnevale and find out how Carnevale is celebrated in Italy.

-Early to Mid February - Chocolate Fair or Fiera del Cioccolato Artigianale.
-An artisanal chocolate fair is held in Piazza Santa Croce for 10 days in early to mid February.
-There's lots of chocolate tasting as well as special events such as the opening evening apertivo and a cooking show.
+An artisanal chocolate fair is held in Piazza Santa Croce for 10 days with lots of chocolate tasting as well as special events such as the opening evening apertivo (happy hour) and a cooking show.
 The fiera is in walking distance of Florence's Santa Maria Novella train station.
 See Fiera del Cioccolato for dates and events (in Italian).

-February 14 - Valentine's Day (Festa di San Valentino).
-Only in recent years has Italy begun to celebrate the feast day of Saint Valentine with hearts, love letters, and romantic candlelight dinners.
-But although Florentines may not celebrate the holiday heartily, many visitors find Florence to be a very romantic city.
+Only in recent years has Italy begun to celebrate the feast day of Saint Valentine as a romantic holiday, with hearts, gifts, and romantic candlelight dinners.
+Although Florentines may not celebrate the holiday heartily, many visitors find Florence to be a very romantic city.
 You might not be the only person kissing their loved one under the moonlight on the Ponte Vecchio, but it will still be a Valentine's Day kiss to remember!